-Lately there has been a lot of tension within the online Goth community over the highly controversial issue of whether you can still be Goth if you don't like Goth music.
-I'm interested in observing the varying opinions from those involved in the subculture, and feel inspired to share with you my own thoughts on the subject.
+Lately, there has been a lot of tension within the online Goth community over the highly controversial issue of whether you can still be Goth if you don't like Goth music.
+I'm interested in observing the varying opinions of those involved in the subculture, and I feel inspired to share with you my own thoughts on the subject.

-I understand that this is a highly sensitive topic of discussion, but I believe talking about it is the only way to gain insight into why some people hold the views they do and even if in the end we can't find a way to agree, perhaps there will be a newfound respect for those who hold opposing beliefs.
+I understand that this is a highly sensitive topic of discussion, but I believe talking about it is the only way to gain insight into why some people hold the views they do.
+Even if in the end we can't find a way to agree, perhaps there will be a newfound respect for those who hold opposing beliefs.

-Like with many things in life, it can be hard to answer this question with an overall ''Yes'' or ''No'' response as I feel it greatly depends on the individual but as a general rule I am inclined to say that yes, you can be a Goth without liking the music.
+Like with many things in life, it can be hard to answer this question with an overall ''Yes'' or ''No'' response as I feel it greatly depends on the individual.
+However, as a general rule, I am inclined to say that yes, you can be a Goth without liking the music.
 Though I respect the opinions of those who say ''definitely not'' and I think they hold some valid points that should definitely be considered, I do think that there are a lot of grey areas surrounding this argument.

-I recognise that for many people the answer to this question is as easy as black and white, as for them ''the music is what makes the subculture'' and therefore their views fall in line with those that believe if you are to class yourself as Goth then you must listen to and enjoy the music.
+I recognise that for many people the answer to this question is as easy as black and white.
+For them, ''the music is what makes the subculture.''
+Therefore, their views fall in line with those that believe if you are to class yourself as Goth then you must listen to and enjoy the music.

 Whilst the creation of Goth subculture was undoubtedly sparked by the music -and I hope that all of those within the community will respect and appreciate that fact- there is way more to being Goth than just the music.

-Of course for those that were around when the scene first kicked off it's easy to see why music is so fundamentally important, with the introduction of Goth clubs and concerts giving them safe places to meet up and enjoy each others company.
-However as someone who wasn't even alive during the 80's and really doesn't enjoy concerts or club atmospheres, it's difficult to see things the same way.
+Of course, for those that were around when the scene first kicked off, it's easy to see why music is so fundamentally important.
+The introduction of Goth clubs and concerts gave them safe places to meet up and enjoy each other's company.
+However, as someone who wasn't even alive during the 80s and really doesn't enjoy concerts or club atmospheres, it's difficult to see things the same way.

-As much as some people would like to disagree, we are very much influenced by the era of which we are born into and this has an impact on our musical interests, fashion choices and even the way we speak.
+As much as some people would like to disagree, we are very much influenced by the era in which we are born and this has an impact on our musical interests, fashion choices and even the way we speak.
 Goth is not excluded from this.
-Though the music was once the only thing that brought Goths together i.e. for concerts, festivals or clubs on the weekend.
+Though the music was once the only thing that brought Goths together, i.e., for concerts, festivals or clubs on the weekend.
 We no longer rely solely on the music to find other people who share similar interests to ourselves.
 With social media playing a huge part in everyone's lives, goths are now being connected with each other easily through fashion, literature and various other common interests.

-I'm sure many of will have seen the word ''elitism'' used to label certain kinds of Goths within the subculture but sometimes that word can be misused creating a whole new area of confusion.
+I'm sure many of you will have seen the word ''elitism'' used to label certain kinds of Goths within the subculture, but sometimes that word can be misused, which creates a whole new area of confusion.

 It deeply upsets me that there are many people who fear the responses that others have to this question and if you are someone who is concerned about ''not being Goth enough'' in the eyes of others, please don't be.
 No one has any authority over you and no one is going to ''revoke your Goth card'' and kick you out of the subculture just because you think and feel a bit differently.
-In the end Goth is an umbrella term used to describe a group of like minded individuals and the label itself should't be something that restricts your likes and dislikes.
+In the end, Goth is an umbrella term used to describe a group of like-minded individuals and the label itself shouldn't be something that restricts your likes and dislikes.